On free $Z_p$-torus actions in dimension two and three: Introduction

-The above conjecture was proposed in the middle of 1980s by S.~Halperin in~\cite{Halperin85} for the torus case, and by G.~Carlsson in~\cite{Cal85} for the $\Z_p$-torus case.
-It is also called \textit{toral rank conjecture} in some literature. .2cm
+The above conjecture was proposed in the middle of 1980s by S.~Halperin in~\cite{Halperin85} for the torus case, and by G.~Carlsson in~\cite{Cal85} for the $\Z_p$-torus case. \n

-In the beginning, this conjecture mainly took the form of whether the existence of a free $(\Z_p)^r$-action on a product of spheres $S^{n}\times \cdots \times S^{n_k}$ implies $r\leq k$.
+In earlier time, this conjecture mainly took the form of whether the existence of a free $(\Z_p)^r$-action on a product of spheres $S^{n}\times \cdots \times S^{n_k}$ implies $r\leq k$.
 Many authors have studied this intriguing conjecture and contributed results with respect to different aspects (see~\cite{Adem87, AdemBrowd88, Adem98, Carl82, Corner57, Hanke09}).
-The reader is referred to see a survey of such results in~\cite{Adem04} and ~\cite{Allday93}.
-But the general case is still open. .2cm
+The reader is referred to~\cite{Adem04} and ~\cite{Allday93} for a survey of this subject.
+But the general case is still wide open.\n